GihuMendes/stocks-prediction-ai/README.md

-# stocks-prediction-ai
+# Stocks Prediction AI
-simple AI for stocks prediction
+simple AI that displays stocks prediction in python as graph :)
+-> BTC-USD